AdobeDocs/analytics-platform.en/help/troubleshooting/data-processing-comparisons.md

 Over time, Adobe Analytics and now Customer Journey Analytics have improved their flexibility by allowing visit and visitor-level data logic to be performed at report runtime.

+The data processing steps which are performed for Adobe Analytics and CJA and the timing of those steps varies from Analytics feature to Analytics feature.
 The table below provides a summary of the types of data processing for each each Analytics feature, and when the data processing is applied:

 | Analytics feature                                                                                    | Applied at processing time                                                                                                                        | Applied at report time                                                                                                   | Not available                                                                                                                                                       | Notes                                                                                                                                                                                                                                                                                                       |
 |------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|